iKnock/vcs-unipi/README.md

         moves out of the compound (like the time he moves out).
         4.**`View Visitors History:`** This functionality is useful to review the past visiting activities and answer questions like who getsin, when he/she gets in and where do they get in (or who invites them to get in).

-To develop this web based application we will use a database to store the information and access that information accordingly.
-In order to organize our application we will be going to use the following stack of technologies
+To develop this web based application I use a database to store the information and access that information accordingly.
+In order to organize the application I used the following JavaEE related stack of technologies
         `I.Java server pages(JSP)`
         `II.Servlet`
         `III.Enterprise java beans(EJB)`